david-cao/gRPCBenchmarks/blog.md

+Links will need to be changed once repo is merged.

 Mobile gRPC Benchmarks
 ======================
 As gRPC has become a better and faster RPC framework, we've consistently gotten the question, "How _much_ faster is gRPC?"
 We already have comprehensive server-side benchmarks, but we don't have client-side benchmarks.
 Benchmarking a client is a bit different than benchmarking a server.
 We care more about things such as latency, request size, and battery life and less about things like queries per second (QPS) and number of concurrent threads.
 Thus we built an Android app in order to quantify these factors and provide solid numbers behind them.